 Every effort is made to honor room and roommate requests; however, the College makes these assignments.
 Students may change assignments, but only with advance approval of the Vice President of Student Services.
 The College does not discriminate in assigning students to housing on the basis of race, religious affiliation, or national origin.
 The College reserves the right to reassign living assignments when deemed necessary.
 Returning residents will receive first right of refusal.
 Rooms for new students are assigned based on the housing application date, academic performance, and College priorities.
 Priority will be given to veterans, students entering high demand and STEM programs, and students residing at a distance greater than 25 miles from the Melbourne campus.

 Unit Options

 Housing Units are one bedroom and two bedroom, furnished apartment-style units.

 Furnishings

 Ozarka College supplies the following furnishings in the On-Campus Apartments:

-Kitchen/DiningBedroomLiving RoomRefrigerator w/freezerTwo Twin Size BedsSofaElectric StoveChairDining table w/chairs (4)Sofa Table End table
+Kitchen/Dining

+Refrigerator w/freezer

+Electric Stove

+Dining table w/chairs (4)